Chill Pill Review: Drug-Free Stress Relief or Scam?

 Conclusion

-The brand’s website explains that Chill Pill uses “pressure points” to relieve anxiety, but without providing more information about what force is applied and what pressure points are targeted, consumers are left without enough information to make an informed purchase decision.
+But without providing more information about what force is applied and which pressure points are targeted, consumers are left without enough information to make an informed purchase decision.

 We do not currently recommend Chill Pill for these reasons.
 We don’t consider it likely to be harmful or cause side effects, we just think it’s a waste of money.